adiadv/DensityofModes/README.md

 This file takes a string of velocities and gives you the Autocorr and DOM invidually for each device and also does an average.

-Both files above can pad the data to 2^n, but do not do this in general.
-You need to uncomment and change those lines manually.
+Both files above pad data to double length and do a velocity autocorr in fourier space.
+They also include a 60hz filter which is on by default.
+You need the SIGNAL PROCESSING TOOLBOX to use these files.

 Input Expected: Columns of particle velocities (no time required).